HEADLINES from around the world, nation, state and area - Knox TN Today

 Early voting for city of Knoxville primary election Aug.
 6-21.
 Eligible city voters who live in these districts can vote for Knoxville City Council candidates: 1, 2, 3, 4 and 6.
 Polls are generally open from 10 a.m. to 6 p.m. on weekdays, with Saturdays from 10 a.m. to 2 p.m.
 You can find a sample ballot here.
 For more information, go to the election website https://knoxcounty.org/election/.

-Weather: Upper 80s with good chance for rain According to the National Weather Service, today we have showers and thunderstorms likely with a high near 88.
-Tonight, showers may continue with a low around 72.
-Wednesday’s forecast is the same, 60% chance of showers and highs in upper 80s.
+Weather: Mid 80s with good chance of rain According to the National Weather Service, today we have a 60% chance of showers with a high near 85 and a low of 71.
+Thursday, we still have a lower chance of showers with a high of 88.

 Public Safety Personnel: Keep up with the latest news from Knoxville Police Department, Knox County Sheriff’s Office, Fire Department- City of Knoxville, and Rural Metro Fire.